hoodiehq-archive/hoodie-dotfiles/static/TRIAGING.md

     * broken expected use - it's hard or impossible for a developer using Hoodie to accomplish something that Hoodie should be able to do
     * confusing - unexpected or inconsistent behavior; hard-to-debug
     * inconvenience - causes ugly/boilerplate code in apps
-1. Label `component: *`
-    * In rare cases, it's ok to have multiple components.
 1. Label `starter` - These issues are good targets for PRs from the open source community.
 Apply to issues where the problem and solution are well defined in the comments, and it's not too complex.

 1. Assign a milestone: